 Plan your presentation so just one new point is displayed at any given moment.
 Bullet points can be revealed one at a time as you reach them.
 Charts can be put on the next slide to be referenced when you get to the data the chart displays.
 Your job as presenter is to control the flow of information so that you and your audience stay in sync.

 Where most presentations fail is that their authors, convinced they are producing some kind of stand-alone document, put everything they want to say onto their slides, in great big chunky blocks of text.

 Congratulations.
 You’ve just killed a roomful of people.
 Cause of death: terminal boredom poisoning.

 Your slides are the illustrations for your presentation, not the presentation itself.
 They should underline and reinforce what you’re saying as you give your presentation — save the paragraphs of text for your script.
 PowerPoint and other presentation software have functions to display notes onto the presenter’s screen that do not get sent to the projector, or you can use notecards, a separate word processor document, or your memory.
-Just don’t put it on the screen – and for goodness’ sake, if you do for some reason put it on the screen, don’t stand with your back to your audience and read it from the screen!
+Just don’t put it on the screen – and for goodness’ sake, if you do for some reason put it on the screen, don’t stand with your back to your audience and read

 4. Pay attention to design.

 PowerPoint and other presentation packages offer all sorts of ways to add visual “flash” to your slides: fades, swipes, flashing text, and other annoyances are all too easy to insert with a few mouse clicks.